 - Popliteus tendonitis: affects the small muscle at the back of the knee, called the popliteus.
 It also causes pain at the back of the knee.

 - Gastrocnemius tendonitis: affects the large calf muscle where it connects to the back of the knee.
 This is an overuse injury and usually affects the inside back of the knee joint.

 Groin injuries can be of gradual onset or of sudden onset.
 The groin muscles pull the legs back towards the midline.
 They stabilise leg movement in running, walking, sprinting, playing football, horse riding, hurdling and any sport which requires fast changes in direction.
 A tear in the muscle usually occurs when sprinting, changing direction or kicking.
 This is especially likely if a thorough warm-up has not been undertaken first.

-Bottom (buttock) and hip pain
+Bottom and hip pain

-- Pain in the bottom in runners may come from joints, ligaments, tendons and the large gluteal muscles.
+- Pain in the bottom (buttock) in runners may come from joints, ligaments, tendons and the large gluteal muscles.
 These may be inflamed or, in the case of the muscles, also torn.
-It is also possibly for runners to develop small cracks (stress fractures) in the thigh bone, although this is uncommon.
+It is also possible for runners to develop small cracks (stress fractures) in the thigh bone, although this is uncommon.
 Injuries can be chronic or sudden, and they are common in sports involving running, twisting and kicking.